-The Kindle Fire HDX and Samsung Galaxy Tab are of similar price.
+The Kindle Fire tablets and Samsung Galaxy Tab are of similar price.
 Between these two devices, which one is better for you?
 Here we are going to look into the features of each tablet.

 Kindle Fire HDX